Popular search terms:

 If you didn’t file the tax return or don’t have a filing requirement:

 Someone may have attempted to use your personal information to obtain a tax refund.
 Call the IRS immediately.
-If you are inside the U.S., contact the toll-free Identity Verification line at 800-830-5084.
+If you are inside the U.S., contact the toll-free Identity Verification line on the letter.
 If you are outside the U.S., call the phone number listed in the letter for international callers, which is not toll-free.

 You don’t need to visit an IRS Taxpayer Assistance Center (TAC) if you didn’t file the tax return but you must contact the IRS to confirm that you may be a victim of tax-related ID theft.
 Please review “Other actions you can take to protect yourself if your identity may have been stolen” below.